What challenge(s) do our clients face?

 Through the project, we overcame the commercial team’s ‘space wars’ to agree on category resizing in just 4 months, aligning individual interests with the overall business goal.
 This led to a ~11% increase in gross margin and a ~10% increase in revenue (accounting for effects of Covid-19).

-Our client, an oil & gas multinational, which owned a forecourt retail franchise with ~900 stores, carried out a consumer study and found ‘the convenience store’ was the 3rd most important factor in influencing gas station choice.
+Our client, an oil & gas multinational, that owned a forecourt retail franchise with ~900 stores, carried out a consumer study and found ‘the convenience store’ was the 3rd most important factor in influencing gas station choice.
 They estimated, improving stores could raise gas sales by up to 20%.

 However, gas station owners did not care about the ‘low margins’ of a convenience store, and the ‘headache’ of running its operation; meaning the stores often did not deliver a good customer experience and were in many cases unprofitable.